ajchili/sync/README.md

 ## limitations
 * No client drop detection
+* Currently does not work with OSX
+	* This will be fixed with a future update, this may take some time as a custom video player would need to be made.
+Look [here](https://github.com/caprica/vlcj-player/issues/3) for more information.
 * Lots of bugs
 * Still in development
+* Poor YouTube video playback
+	* Both the server and client experience poor video playback when using media from YouTube
 * _Potentially_ poor performance
-	* Performance after switching from JavaFX to vlcj has yet to be tested.
+	* Performance after switching from JavaFX to vlcj has yet to be tested
-* Does not work with OSX

 ## compatibility issues
 While some of these issues become irrelevant or are fixed with updates, a server or client may not have the latest stable version